The Big Killers Are…

 In 2005, the three leading causes of death in Canada were cancer, heart disease and stroke.
 These three causes of death were responsible for 58% of all deaths in Canada in 2005.

-This is not surprising really, but it does make one take pause and remember the importance of being in good health, getting exercise and eating well.
-Financially remember the importance of having Life Insurance as well.
+This is not surprising, really, but it does make one take a pause and remember the importance of being in good health, getting exercise and eating well.
+Financially recognize the importance of having Life Insurance as well.

 The Tax Man Cometh

-Remember the end of this month (it’s April today, no April Fool’s jokes today) so get your taxes done and in on time.
-If you owe money, pay at the end of the month, but if you are OWED money, what are you waiting for?
-You want to loan the government your money?
-Tax time only feels like your head is in a vice for a short period of time, and then it’s over, for this year.
+Remember the end of this month (it’s April today, no April Fool’s jokes today), so get your taxes done and in on time.
+If you owe money, pay at the end of the month, but what are you waiting for if you are OWED money?
+Do you want to loan the government your money?
+Tax time only feels like your head is in a vice for a short period, and then it’s over for this year.